JoseMorales7/CS573-DataViz-Project-Proposal/README.md

 ## **Overview**

-This project examines patterns in NYC motor vehicle collisions using two datasets published by the NYPD:
+This project analyzes patterns in NYC motor vehicle collisions using two datasets published by the NYPD:

 - **Motor Vehicle Collisions – Crashes**
-  Contains details such as **date/time**, **borough**, **location**, and **injury/fatality counts**.
+  Includes **date**, **time**, **borough**, **location**, and counts of **injuries** and **fatalities**.

 - **Motor Vehicle Collisions – Vehicles**
-  Includes information on the **vehicles involved**, such as make and model.
+  Contains details about the **vehicles involved**, including make and model.

-By merging both datasets on their shared **collision ID**, I set out to answer a broader guiding question:
+By merging both datasets on their shared **collision ID**, I developed a series of interactive visualizations to answer a guiding question:

 > **Under what conditions is it most dangerous to drive in NYC?**

-Over the course of the project, I iteratively explored the data, built sketches and prototypes, and developed several interactive D3 visualizations.
-This README documents the process in report form—highlighting methods, decisions, results, and lessons learned.
+The process included data cleaning, exploratory sketches, iterative prototyping, geospatial processing, and performance-focused refactoring.
+This report summarizes the visualizations and insights that emerged.

 ---

 ## **Research Questions**

-To break down the main question, I explored the following:
+To explore the central question, I examined several aspects of crash activity:

 1. **What times of day see the highest crash activity?**
-2. **Are certain times of year more dangerous than others?**
+2. **Are certain months or seasons more dangerous?**
-3. **How do crash rates vary across NYC’s boroughs?**
+3. **How do crash rates vary across the boroughs?**
-4. **Which vehicle makes appear most frequently in crashes?**
+4. **Which vehicle makes appear most frequently in crash records?**
-   *(Moved to “Next Steps” due to data normalization challenges.)*
+   *(Explored but difficult to interpret without registration data for normalization.)*

 ---

 ## **Initial Sketches**

-Before building anything interactive, I created early sketches to explore possible chart types.
+Before building full interactive views, I created small hand-sketched prototypes to experiment with possible chart types.

 ### **Vehicle Make Frequency Bar Chart**

+A straightforward bar chart comparing crash counts by vehicle make.
 <img width="665" src="https://github.com/user-attachments/assets/327fbd4d-0351-4c77-a1de-bca06cbd5f0e" />

-A simple bar chart comparing crash counts by vehicle make.

 ### **Bubble Chart Alternative**

+A more visually expressive option, but ultimately too difficult for precise comparison.
 <img width="808" src="https://github.com/user-attachments/assets/9aa54e61-35dd-4cc1-b10f-25e5cd1f029e" />

-Although visually interesting, the bubble chart made comparison difficult, so I opted not to use this form later.
+These early sketches helped guide the design choices that followed.

 ---

-## **Early Prototype: Crash Counts by Hour**
+## **Crash Counts by Hour**

-One of my first working visualizations was a stacked bar chart showing total crashes by hour of day, with injuries and fatalities broken out as separate layers.
+One of the first functional visualizations was a stacked bar chart showing total collisions per hour of day, including injuries and fatalities as separate layers.
 [![image](https://github.com/user-attachments/assets/05870ee7-9732-498a-b1ba-507c50bcd7f8)](https://vizhub.com/JoseMorales7/8f5a29dbad174b1a90e7671b09b654e2)

 **Insights:**

-- Collisions peak between **4–5 PM**, consistent with evening rush hour.
+- Collisions peak between **4–5 PM**, aligning with evening rush hour.
-- The safest window appears to be **2–5 AM**.
+- The lowest crash window occurs between **2–5 AM**.
-- Fatal crashes occur too infrequently to appear visibly in the stack, but the data is still represented.
+- Fatal crashes are rare enough that they appear only minimally in the stack.

 ---